Topic

 - The foreign national must explain why he or she needs an entry visa.

-- If a residence card has been lost, mislaid or stolen, the foreign national must provide a detailed, written explanation of when, where and how the card was lost/mislaid, see UDI 2012-011 Schengen-standardised residence cards section 5, which must then be signed by the foreign national.
+- If a residence card has been lost, mislaid or stolen, the foreign national must provide a detailed, written explanation of when, where and how the card was lost/mislaid, see UDI 2012-011 Schengen-standardised residence cards chapter 5, which must then be signed by the foreign national.

 - If the foreign national has a permanent residence permit, he or she shall state the duration of the stay abroad, where he or she has resided after leaving Norway and why he or she has stayed abroad past the residence card’s validity.
 The foreign national must also submit a copy of all used pages of his or her travel document.
 The foreign national’s statement and a copy of the travel documents must be scanned and stored as case documents in cases where a permanent residence permit has been granted.
-Also see section 5.1 of the UDI’s guidelines 2017-006 Preparation and processing of applications for a permanent residence permit (in Norwegian only).

 8.3 Processing by foreign service missions